 Dr. Tays is is a licensed clinical psychologist practicing in Scottsdale, Arizona.
-He specializes in treating anxiety disorders (e.g., generalized anxiety, trauma, phobias, obsessive-compulsive, etc.) and mood disorders (e.g., depression, bipolar, etc.).
+He specializes in treating adults suffering from anxiety disorders (e.g., generalized anxiety, trauma, phobias, obsessive-compulsive, etc.) and mood disorders (e.g., depression, bipolar, etc.).
 He also treats adjustment disorders, stress, and chronic impression management (i.e., “The Chameleon Complex”).

 The Chameleon Complex

 People who behave like chameleons tend to look good but feel bad.
 They are chronically stressed, sad, and anxious.
 They are lonely in their marriage and disconnected in their other relationships.
 They know something is wrong, but have no idea what it might be.
 They fear, “If you really knew me you wouldn’t like me.”

 Chameleons often behave so plastic, shallow, and two-dimensional that it is like witnessing an act.
 People wonder, Who is this person really?
 Why isn’t there any connection?
 There’s always this…distance.
 Everybody knows a chameleon, but not everybody recognizes it when he or she is one.

 Chameleons believe if they were more perfect they would feel better, people would like them more, and they would not be hurt again.
 They try to become attractive in a way they did not believe they were as children.
 They feel shame, so they alter their true “color” to protect themselves, and attempt to control the image others have of them (i.e., impression manage).
 The payoff is feeling safe; the cost is lonesome suffering even while in a crowd—often even while surrounded by safe, loving people who wish to connect more deeply with them.